espressif/vscode-esp-idf-extension/README.md

 the following:

 1. `Build` - Build Project
+2. `Set Target to esp32`
+3. `Set Target to esp32s2`
-2. `Clean` - Clean the project
+4. `Clean` - Clean the project
-3. `Flash` - Flash the device
+5. `Flash` - Flash the device
-4. `Monitor` - Start a monitor terminal
+6. `Monitor` - Start a monitor terminal
-5. `OpenOCD` - Start the openOCD server
+7. `OpenOCD` - Start the openOCD server
-6. `BuildFlash` - Execute a build followed by a flash command.
+8. `BuildFlash` - Execute a build followed by a flash command.

 Note that for OpenOCD tasks you need to define OPENOCD_SCRIPTS in your system environment variables with openocd scripts folder path.